 The Electroless Nickel / Immersion Gold (ENIG) deposit is one of the most widespread surface finishes in printed board manufacture today.
 The Institute for Printed Circuits (IPC) released their first specification for ENIG in 2002, followed by revision A in August 2017, with the intention of helping manufacturers create a more reproducible and reliable ENIG surface finish.
+Revision B was introduced in July 2021 which primarily focuses on corrosion with limited impact on XRF usage.

 When the coating thicknesses are managed well, ENIG is an excellent surface finish for reliable solder joints and aluminium wire bonds, and has a relatively long shelf-life.
 The thin outer layer of immersion gold is very stable and prevents oxidation of the underlying nickel for the life of the component.
 However, the high performance of ENIG is very much dependent on the quality of the nickel and gold layers.